saranyasankar21/Json-Based-Inventory-Management-System/README.md

 # Inventory Management Features:
-1.Add new products
+1. Add new products
-\n2.Delete existing products
+2. Delete existing products
-3.Purchase
+3. Purchase
-4.See transaction of previous purchases
+4. See transaction of previous purchases
-5.Update the Inventory
+5. Update the Inventory
-6.You can set a discount rate if product quantitis are brought more
+6. You can set a discount rate if product quantitis are brought more